This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in Singapore.

 Who can challenge each of the intellectual property rights described above?

 There are no locus standi requirements to bring invalidation or revocation proceedings against a patent or trade mark.
 Any person may institute such proceedings.

 Revoking a registered design, however, requires a plaintiff to have an interest in the matter.

 When may a challenge to these intellectual property rights be made (e.g. during any registration process or at any time during the subsistence of the right)?

 Trade marks.
 A trade mark may be challenged via opposition to prevent its registration.
 Post-registration, it may be challenged by invalidation or non-use revocation proceedings.

 Patents.
 A patent may be challenged pre-grant only as to whether the patentee is entitled to own the patent.
+There is no opposition available.
 Post grant, the validity of a patent may be challenged via a patent revocation or by way of a counterclaim in an infringement action.

 Industrial designs.
 A registered design may only be revoked after registration.

 Briefly, what is the forum and the procedure for challenging each of these intellectual property rights and what are the grounds for a finding of invalidity of each of these intellectual property rights?